 An ESG assessment shall be undertaken in accordance with the Procurement Rules for a procurement.
 NIB uses a Supplier Sustainability Questionnaire in its procurement process.
 The Supplier Sustainability Questionnaire tries to capture information related to a supplier’s sustainability commitment, policies, governance, reporting, priorities and plans, and includes the sustainability aspects related to procured products or services.
 Results of the ESG assessment shall be taken into account as part of the procurement evaluation and selection criteria.

 NIB is committed to maintaining the highest level of ethical behaviour in its own activities and with respect to its suppliers.
-NIB’s Compliance, Integrity and Anti-Corruption Policy shall be applied also with respect to the internal procurement process.
+NIB’s Integrity and Compliance Policy shall be applied also with respect to the internal procurement process.
 An integrity due diligence check is undertaken for all procurements.
 NIB’s Integrity & Compliance Office can be consulted in any matter relating to the ethical and integrity procedures.